 Hari Ghai, ApplyBoard’s Senior Immigration Consultant and a Regulated Canadian Immigration Consultant (RCIC), encourages the students he works with to articulate a clear purpose for studying abroad and select a study path that shows obvious career progression.
 These strategies can help students improve their odds.
-In an earlier article, I noted that Canadian student visa approval rates vary based on study level.
-This is also true for study permit approval rates.1
+In an earlier article, I noted that Canadian study permit approval rates vary based on study level.

 At ApplyBoard, we’ve noticed an interesting correlation between study permit approval rate and applicant age, as well.
 For today’s ApplyInsights, I’m digging into the data to explore this relationship.

 - Canadian study permit approval rates across four age brackets in 2019

 - The approval rate differential between students aged 20 to 25 and students over 30 for the top 25 source markets for international students

 - The change in approval rate by applicant age over time